We all have to face inconvenient truths

 After the students and I explored the issues currently facing leadership now and in the future, I asked them this.
 “What qualities and skills would you want your own leader to have, given the task ahead”?
 This is what they said.

 “Integrity: Credibility: Wisdom: Courage: Consistency: Social Intelligence: Charisma: Vision: Communication: Appreciation: Decision making: Fairness: Justice: Rational: Creativity: Honest: Open-mindedness”

 This from a group of multi-cultural students, including a cross-section of ages and work skill.

 Not a mention about profit-making or sales acumen or economic prowess.
-When I challenged them, and queried that the list was predominantly value based.
-They confirmed it is those values which for they would make or break a leader.
+When I challenged them and queried that the list was predominantly value based.
+They confirmed it is those values which for them would make or break a leader.
 There was also a resigned cynicism because some of them did not believe leaders would buy into those values.

-I was talking recently to a colleague about a change programme he was developing.
-He was astounded because his experience with the senior team he said (quote) “could only be described as derogatory to their subordinates.”
-I had come across this kind of attitude before.
-I find it’s mostly an unconscious slant, which some leaders have slowly assumed over the years, because of their position and zoning out of their sense of powerlessness to make a difference.
+I was talking some years ago to a colleague about a change programme he was developing.
+He was astounded because his experience with the senior team he said “could only be described as derogatory to their subordinates.”
+I had come across this before.
+I find it’s mostly an unconscious attitude which some leaders have slowly assumed over the years.
+Often this is in their position they have zoned out their sense of powerlessness to make a difference.
 I call it “The Superiority Complex.”

 We don’t need a revolution in leadership, because then we make people wrong and resistant and thus the denial continues.
-We simply need to wake up.
-Wake up from the sleep we’ve been in and when we do, we have to forgive ourselves for the lack of awareness our conditioning has created, and face up to the inconvenient truths and the painful albeit temporary process this can involve.
+Leaders simply need to wake up.
+Wake up from the sleep we’ve been in and when we do, we have to forgive ourselves for the lack of awareness our conditioning has created and face up to the inconvenient truth and painful albeit temporary process this can involve.